Apparel Inventory Management

 4. Fishbowl

-Fishbowl provides business management solution tailored for growing clothing companies.
+Fishbowl provides a business management solution tailored for growing clothing companies.
 Optimizes and automates processes such as purchasing, production, accounting, and inventory management.

 • Control inventory